Jess Edwards

-Jesse Craton "Jess" Edwards Jr. is an American politician who is a member of the New Hampshire House of Representatives.
+Jesse Craton Edwards Jr. is an American politician who is a member of the New Hampshire House of Representatives.
 He represents the Rockingham 4 district, comprising the towns of Auburn, Chester, and Sandown.

 Biography

 Edwards served in the United States Medical Corps, reaching the rank of lieutenant colonel and retiring in 2009.

 Political career

 Edwards is a Republican.
 In his third term, he was appointed to Chair Division III of the Finance Committee.
 In 2023, Edwards endorsed Ron DeSantis for president.

 Political positions

 Abortion

 In 2022, Edwards advocated for the successful passage of HB1609, which created an exemption for fatal fetal diagnoses to the 24-week abortion ban law passed in 2021.

 Child marriage

 In 2024, Edwards argued against raising New Hampshire's minimum marriage age from 16 to 18, stating that 16- and 17-year-olds "are a ripe, fertile age and may have a pregnancy and a baby involved", in which case "marriage might be the right solution" and should be available "as a legitimate social option" to avoid "making abortion a much more desirable alternative" for "some freedom-loving couples".